horse logo

-We are taking a summer break from December 21 to January.
-You can still place orders now and while we are on break.
-If we we receive but don't finish testing your samples before Christmas they will be at the top of our list when we re-open in January.
-Samples that arrive during the break will be stored carefully for testing in January.
+We will be taking a winter break from July 6-19 (NSW school hols).
+You can still place orders now, and also while we are on break.
+If we receive but don't finish testing your samples they will be first in line when we re-open.

 A DNA profile